Why we exist

 A more complete definition of hunger includes when people do not have enough food—or enough nutritious food—over a long period of time.
 This kind of chronic hunger is less visible but has major effects on people’s lives.
 When the body is not being properly nourished, it compensates by slowing down physical and mental activities.
 This affects children’s growth, concentration at school and work, and weakens the immune system, making people more vulnerable to disease.

-It is estimated that over 690 million people are facing hunger worldwide and do not enjoy “food security,” meaning they do not have regular access to enough nutritious food to live healthy and active lives.
+It is estimated that around 768 million people are facing hunger worldwide and do not enjoy “food security,” meaning they do not have regular access to enough nutritious food to live healthy and active lives.